Data Protection Law

 ICO guidance on Standard Contractual Clauses

-The commentary on the ICO webpage on Standard Contractual Clauses (SCCs) after the transition period ends provides guidance on what the ICO expects from UK controllers in relation to restricted transfers, i.e. when they are seeking to export personal data from the UK to entities located in countries which do not provide an adequate level of data protection.
+The ICO commentary on Standard Contractual Clauses (SCCs) after the transition period ends provides guidance on what the ICO expects from UK controllers in relation to restricted transfers, i.e. when they are seeking to export personal data from the UK to entities located in countries which do not provide an adequate level of data protection.
 As shown above, the SCCs represent one of a number of “appropriate safeguards” available to enable such transfers to take place.
 SCCs are often the most practical method for organisations when it comes to data transfers.

 The ICO guidance states that UK controllers can continue to use the existing EU SCCs.
 The guidance goes on to state: